Moss Airport, Rygge: Overview

 The airport is a joint military and civilian airport located in the municipality of Rygge, west of the lake Vansjø.
 The airport is primarily an international, low-cost airport, but also serves as a domestic regional airport for Østfold and Follo.
 The airport is owned by the Norwegian Defence Estates Agency, while the civilian terminal is owned by Rygge Sivile Lufthavn AS ("Rygge Civilian Airport"), a private company owned by the Thon Group (40%), the Orkla Group (40%), Østfold Energi (15%) and Østfold County Municipality (5%).

 The terminal building is 16000 m2, and is dimensioned for 2 million passengers annually.
 The terminal is open around the clock.
 There are eight gates and seven aircraft stands, of which two can switch between domestic and international departures.
 The runway is 2442 m long and 45 m wide.
 It is equipped with instrument landing system Category II using solely light emitting diodes (LED) as lights.
 This allows landing with 300 m visibility.
 The airport has a taxiway and a de-icing platform.

 Military

-Rygge Air Station is home to the 720 Squadron of the Royal Norwegian Air Force (NoRAF), which operates Bell 412 helicopters, the 717 Squadron which operates Dassault Falcon 20 jets, and a detachment of the 330 Squadron which operates Westland Sea King search and rescue helicopters.
+Rygge Air Station is home to the 720 Squadron of the Royal Norwegian Air Force (RNoAF), which operates Bell 412 helicopters, the 717 Squadron which operates Dassault Falcon 20 jets, and a detachment of the 330 Squadron which operates AgustaWestland AW101 search and rescue helicopters.
 The air station also hosts several support functions, including education, logistics of the air force, and branch of the Norwegian Home Guard.
 The military run all common functions of the airport, such as the runway, fire and rescue service, and the air traffic control.